c20d-us/Gnimu-Monitor/README.md

 A macOS/iOS app for monitoring real-time output from a Gnimu (RaceBox Mini) GNSS+IMU streaming telemetry monitor over BLE (Bluetooth Low Energy).

+The MacOS and iPad version features a single monitor window with live map showing current location on the left, and a data panel on the right that provides a view of real-time data streaming from the GNSS+IMU device.

+The iPhone version of the app has three swipe-able panes - a live map panel, a streaming data panel, and a real-time g-force gauge panel.
+Each panel has a glancebox at the top the shows ground speed in the middle, with battery level, satellite lock count, GNSS fix status, and pDOP in the four corners.

+The units for ground speed can be toggled between MPH and KPH by tapping or clicking the speed value display.

 ## Features

 - BLE device discovery and connection
-- Live data panel displaying position, motion, GNSS status, IMU, and timing
+- Live data panels displaying position, motion, GNSS status, IMU, and timing
-- Speed, compass, and G-force gauges
 - Real-time map tracking with follow mode

 ## License